Performance Comparison of Android Devices

 3D Graphic Test Suite

-Three helicopters travel around the scene featuring 150 trees on a terrain with water.
-The terrain is formed with 5,000 triangular polygons (15,000 vertices).
-The trees and water consist of 2 polygons (6 vertices) and each helicopter object consists of 1,120 triangular polygons (3,360 vertices).
-Lighting & alpha blending are enabled.
+Three helicopters travel around the scene featuring 500 trees with 3 different tree textures on a terrain with water.
+The terrain is formed with 10,000 triangular polygons (30,000 vertices).
+Above the cloud layer, 3 jets travel accross the scene and is composed of 1194 vertices each.
+The trailing smoke is formed with 500 particles and updated on each frame.
+The trees and water consist of 2 polygons (6 vertices) and each helicopter object consist of 1,120 triangular polygons (3,360 vertices).
+Lighting, fog and alpha blending are enabled.
+On lower powered devices, the terrain is formed with less vertices, lower number of elements and no smoke particle system.
+In these cases, the 3D Graphics score is penalized.